 20.4.
-If during a performance, a substantial costume malfunction occurs, including footwear, of which the stage manager deems as a health and safety risk, the music will stop and the applicant should leave the floor immediately.
+If, during a performance, a substantial costume malfunction occurs, including footwear, that the stage manager deems a health and safety risk, the music will stop and the applicant should leave the floor immediately.
 The stage manager will provide further instructions and the applicant may recommence the performance without penalty.

 20.5.
 The use of house curtains is not permitted.

 20.6.
 Lighting arrangements will be at the direction of The Australian Ballet School and stage management.

 20.7.
 No curtsey or bow is permitted during the preliminaries.
 Only at the Finals should applicants curtsey or bow at the conclusion of their dance.

 20.9.
 Applicants’ age 15-17 will be required to perform a Classical Variation from the prescribed list (see below).
 The duration of Classical Variations must be no longer than 3 minutes duration.
 Please note that although applicants have been asked to submit their anticipated choice of variation on the initial application form; applicants can amend their choice up to two weeks prior to the event by emailing firstname.lastname@example.org.
 In this situation the alternative music accompaniment must also be provided within 2 business days of notifying the School of the change.

 20.11.
 Dressing Room facilities are very limited at the venue.
 Applicants are therefore requested to come as pre-prepared as possible; including hair and make-up.

 20.12.
 Resin is not to be used at any venue.